Europa Universalis (board game): Gameplay

+Each country has unique events, objectives, and special rules; for example, Turkey deal with corruption of the pashas, Russia's military power is limited until the arrival of Peter the Great, and England has access to powerful privateers.

 Extensions and variants

 A first official extension was released and introduced new rules for forts and missionaries, as well as a new set of objectives.
 A second extension has been widely circulated on the internet.
 It introduced yet another set of rules, such as palaces, including historical monarchs with predefined characteristics and a faster combat system that could divide by ten or more the time for one battle, as well as many new minor countries and counters.
 It was never published officially.

 Two more variants have also been circulated: the event rewrite by Risto Marjomaa and the Europa8 version by Pierre Borgnat, Bertrand Asseray, Jean-Yves Moyen and Jean-Christophe Dubacq, which introduces two more players, revised counters and maps, and is not finished yet.
-Both of these can be obtained for free either by download or by asking the authors.
-There is also a mailing-list which is quite responsive in suggestions and advice about the rules.